Xandaros/GithubNotify/README.md

 ### Requirements
 A notification daemon is required, [dunst](https://www.archlinux.org/packages/?name=dunst) is recommended.
 This must be installed prior to using github-notify.

 You will need the following packages to be able to build/run github-notify.
-If you are building this from the AUR package: [github-notify](https://aur.archlinux.org/packages/github-notify/), these will be installed from the PKGBUILD.
+If you are building this from the [AUR package](https://aur.archlinux.org/packages/github-notify/), these will be installed from the PKGBUILD.

 ####Run ( Required to build and run ) :
 * libnotify